muktharamesh20/61040-portfolio/assignments/assignment2.md

         - **effect** deletes the notes
     - `becomeCollaborator(share_code: String, user: User): (note: Note)`
         - **requires** user is not already a collaborator of the note and that `share_code` matches some share_code of a note
-        - **effect** adds user as a collaborater with full access to the note associated with the share_code
+        - **effect** adds user as a collaborater to the note associated with the share_code, and gives them the note
     - `setTitle(t: String, n: Note)`
         - **effect** Renames the title of note n with as t